ParallelMaths/parallel/pages/9-30-mathematical-plaques.md

 ---

-The car consumes p litres of petrol when travelling 100 km, and so uses 100 p litres for each km.
+The car consumes p litres of petrol when travelling 100 km, and so uses `p/100` litres for each km.

 Therefore in travelling d km the number of litres of petrol used is `(p/100) × d = (pd)/100`.